Trustee Audit Guide

 - Review the minutes to see that authorization is properly recorded, particularly for conventions, conferences, meetings, etc.

-- Verify that each meal or entertainment item reimbursed is supported by a list of the names of the people entertained, their relationship to the union, and the union business discussed.
+- Verify in each instance where meeting food and beverage are reimbursed, it is supported by a list of the names of the people attending, their relationship to the union, and the union business discussed.

-- Verify that all costs paid directly by the affiliate, (e.g., direct hotel billings, union-owned credit cards) have been properly reported on itemized expense reports.
+- Verify that all costs paid directly by the affiliate, (e.g., direct hotel billings, charges incurred on the affiliate’s credit card) have been properly reported on itemized expense reports.

-- Verify that any individual authorized to use a union-owned credit card has provided an itemized expense report accounting for each and every charge made.
+- Verify that any authorized user of the affiliate’s credit card has provided an itemized expense report accounting for each and every charge made with the credit card receipt and the itemized sales slip attached.

-Expense advances may be authorized.
+Expense advances must be authorized.
 Advances should subsequently be accounted for by submission of expense reports, invoices and other documentation required for expense reimbursement.

 - Review expense advance for authorization and approval in the minutes.

-- Check to see that the advance is subsequently accounted for by submission of expense reports with supporting documentation.
+- Verify that the advance is subsequently accounted for by submission of expense reports with supporting documentation.

-- Check to see that any advances in excess of amounts reported on expense reports were returned to the affiliate and deposited into the appropriate bank account.
+- Ensure that any advances in excess of amounts reported on expense reports were returned to the affiliate and deposited into the appropriate bank account.

-The glossary provides an explanation of the difference between accountable and non-accountable plans.
+The Financial Standards Code Glossary of Terms provides an explanation of the difference between accountable and non-accountable plans.
 Basically, a non-accountable plan does not require the filing of an expense report, but treats all payments to individuals as taxable compensation.

-- Obtain copies of minutes authorizing payments to staff, officers or members to determine the intent of the payment - accountable or non-accountable.
+- Obtain copies of minutes authorizing payments to officers, members or employees to determine the intent of the payment - accountable or non-accountable.

-- Are expense reports being filed for accountable payments?
+- Verify that expense reports are being filed for accountable payments.

-- Are wages being reported to the government and relevant payroll taxes being withheld and deposited for non-accountable payments?
+- Verify that wages being reported to the government and relevant payroll taxes being withheld and deposited for non-accountable payments.

-Credit cards of individuals (employees or officers) are the responsibility of that person.
+Credit cards of individuals (officers or employees) are the responsibility of that person.
 Costs incurred by individuals must be submitted on an expense report for reimbursement to the individual.
 Under no circumstances should the union make a payment to a credit card company for a card that is owned by an individual.

-- Obtain copies of the meeting minutes at which either the membership or Executive Board approved a union-owned credit card(s), and identifies the individual(s) authorized to use the card(s).
-Verify that cards were acquired and are being used in compliance with the approvals.
+- Obtain copies of the meeting minutes at which either the membership or Executive Board approved having credit card(s), and verify the card(s) were acquired and are being used in compliance with the approvals.

 - Obtain copies of any policy or procedure manuals/memos that explain the proper use of the credit card(s).

 - Obtain copies of all expense reports that are used to account for credit card transactions.
-Verify that each charge on the statement is documented on an expense report signed and submitted by the responsible person.
+Verify that each charge on the statement is documented with all supporting receipts and full explanations on an expense report signed and submitted by the responsible person for the charge.

-- Determine the policy regarding personal use of the union credit card(s).
-Identify any personal use and verify that repayment was made to the union.
+- Verify that the policy prohibits personal use of the union credit card(s).

-- Prepare a separate audit report to be presented to the Executive Board that deals specifically with credit card use and the results of this audit.
+- Prepare a separate section of the audit report to be presented to the Executive Board and membership that deals specifically with credit card use and the results of this audit.

 - Identify all payments made to credit card companies.
 Trace each payment to the union-owned credit card statements.
-Are any payments made for unidentified credit cards or credit cards of individuals?
+Verify there are no payments made for unidentified credit cards or credit cards of individuals.

 Salaries for employees should be authorized and documented in minutes.
 Payment of salaries causes the affiliate to be liable for payroll taxes, withholdings and payroll tax returns.
 Failure to file such reports can result in tax penalties and could subject the financial officers to personal liabilities.

-- Examine payroll records to see that payroll is properly recorded showing detail of wages and all deductions.
+- Examine payroll records to ensure that payroll is properly recorded showing detail of wages and all deductions.

-- Compare amounts shown in Cash Disbursements Book to amounts in payroll record.
+- Compare amounts shown in Cash Disbursements Book or check register to amounts in payroll record.

 - Check salary rates to approvals as shown by membership or Executive Board minutes.